 Family specific bus type cores PF_DRI (PolarFire and PolarFireSoC) APB bus This core is not supported for Memory Map generation.
-Correct addresses and/or hierarchy will not be shown for this core in the Memory Map in Libero SoC v12.6.
-Will be supported in a future release 1.1.100 (to be released with 12.6) CoreConfigP (SmartFusion2 and IGLOO2) APB bus NA.
-All available production versions will work 7.1.100 Bridge cores COREAXITOAHBL AXI to AHBLite bridge Must use v3.5.100 for proper Memory Map generation in Libero SoC v12.6 3.5.100 COREAHBL2AHBL_BRIDGE AHBLite to AHBLite bridge This core is not supported for Memory Map generation.
-Correct addresses and/or hierarchy will not be shown for this core in the Memory Map in Libero SoC v12.6.
+Correct addresses and/or hierarchy will not be shown for this core in the Memory Map of Libero SoC v2021.2 1.1.100 CoreConfigP (SmartFusion2 and IGLOO2) APB bus NA.
+All available production versions will work 7.1.100 Bridge cores COREAXITOAHBL AXI to AHBLite bridge Must use v3.5.100 for proper Memory Map generation in Libero SoC v2021.2 3.5.100 COREAHBL2AHBL_BRIDGE AHBLite to AHBLite bridge This core is not supported for Memory Map generation.
+Correct addresses and/or hierarchy will not be shown for this core in the Memory Map of Libero SoC v2021.2.
 Will be supported in a future release 2.1.108 COREAHBLTOAXI AHBLite to AXI bridge NA.
 All available production versions will work 2.1.101 COREAHBTOAPB3 AHBLite to APB bridge NA.
 All available production versions will work 3.1.100 COREAXITOAXICO NNECT AXI to AXI bridge This core is not supported for Memory Map generation.
-Correct addresses and/or hierarchy will not be shown for this core in the Memory Map in Libero SoC v12.6.
+Correct addresses and/or hierarchy will not be shown for this core in the Memory Map of Libero SoC v2021.2.
 Will be supported in a future release 2.0.101